1x09lol/JonarchyMod/README.md

 ## How It Works

-ServerUnblocker makes two small client-side changes using Mixins:
+JonarchyMod makes two small client-side changes using Mixins:

 | Mixin                 | Target                                                     | Effect                                                                              |
 | --------------------- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------- |